 Stolen base attempts will be limited to 125% of actual attempts.
 Attempts will be monitored each week using the SALSSN utility program.
 Players who exceed 125% of actual attempts will have their steal rating changed to R20 for the remainder of the regular season.
-Enforcement of this limit will begin no earlier than Week 10 and no later than Week 19, depending on how many players have exceeded the limit by that time.
+Enforcement of this limit will begin after Week 18, unless a significant number of players have exceeded the limit before that time.